SpaceX rocket grounded for 'couple more months,' company says

 By Irene Klotz

-CAPE CANAVERAL, Fla SpaceX plans to keep its Falcon 9 rocket grounded longer than planned following a launch accident in June that destroyed a space station cargo ship, the company president said on Monday.
+CAPE CANAVERAL, Fla.
+SpaceX plans to keep its Falcon 9 rocket grounded longer than planned following a launch accident involving the unmanned booster in June, the company president said on Monday.

-The privately held company, owned and operated by technology entrepreneur Elon Musk, previously had slated Falcon 9's next flight for no earlier than September.
+The privately held company is owned and operated by technology entrepreneur Elon Musk, who earlier this summer was targeting the Falcon 9's next flight for September.

-The company is "a couple of months away from the next flight," she added.
-The June 28 accident is believed to have been triggered by a flawed support strut in the rocket's upper-stage engine.
+She said the company was "a couple of months away from the next flight."

+The June 28 accident, which destroyed a cargo ship bound for the International Space Station for NASA, is believed to have been triggered by a flawed support strut in the rocket's upper-stage engine.

-The metal strut broke about two minutes after the rocket lifted off from Florida, releasing a bottle of helium that caused the second-stage engine to become over-pressurized.
+The metal strut broke about two minutes after the rocket lifted off from Florida, releasing a bottle of helium that over-pressurized the second-stage engine.
 Seconds later, the rocket exploded over the Atlantic Ocean.
-A Dragon cargo ship was destroyed when it hit the water.

 The accident, along with the failed Oct.
-28 launch of an Orbital ATK Antares rocket, has left NASA dependent on Russia and Japan to resupply the $100 billion International Space Station, a research laboratory that flies about 250 miles (400 km) above Earth.
+28 launch of an Orbital ATK Antares rocket on another station cargo run, has left the U.S. space agency dependent on Russian and Japanese freighters to resupply the station, a $100 billion laboratory that flies about 250 miles (400 km) above Earth.

-SpaceX also has been cleared to compete against industry stalwart United Launch Alliance, a partnership of Lockheed Martin Corp and Boeing Co, to fly U.S. military satellites.
+SpaceX also has been cleared to compete against industry stalwart United Launch Alliance, a partnership of Lockheed Martin and Boeing to fly U.S. military satellites.

-The cause of the June accident is "an easy problem to go fix," Shotwell said, adding the company would take extra time to "make sure we’re not seeing something like that anywhere throughout the vehicle or the supply chain.”
+The cause of the June accident is "an easy problem to go fix," Shotwell said, adding that the company wanted to take extra time to "make sure we’re not seeing something like that anywhere throughout the vehicle or the supply chain.”

 The next mission on SpaceX’s launch calendar had been a U.S. government ocean-monitoring satellite called Jason 3, but Shotwell indicated that a commercial communications satellite would move to the front of the line.